-Appendix B 1 - Leadership Group
+Appendix B1 - Leadership Group

-Appendix B 2 - Leading Practitioner
+Appendix B2 - Leading Practitioner

-Appendix B 3 - Main scale and Upper Pay scale teachers
+Appendix B3 - Main scale and Upper Pay scale teachers

-Appendix B 4 - Unqualified Teachers
+Appendix B4 - Unqualified Teachers

-Appendix B 5 - Support Staff
+Appendix B5 - Support Staff

 Appendix B1 Annual Salary Statement - Leadership Group Teacher

 Name

 School

 Job Title

 Effective Date

-Salary Point as at 3 31/08/19 L
+Salary Point as at 31/08/21 L

-School Group ··········
+School Group

-Salary Range as at 01/09/19 Lto L
+Salary Range as at 01/09/21 Lto L

-- If the range is above the school group range give reasons and whether additional payment nporary.
-If temporary, state end date
+Headteachers only - If the range is above the school group range give reasons and whether additional payment is permanent or temporary.
+If temporary, state end date.

-Number of Perform ance Points Awarded (if any) from 01/09/19
+Number of Performance Points Awarded (if any) from 01/09/21

-New Salary Point fr om 01/09/19 L
+New Salary Point from 01/09/21 L

-Annual Salary value e on range from 01/09/19 £
+Annual Salary value on range from 01/09/21 £

-Recruitment or Ret tention Incentives and Benefits (if any) (not applicable to Headteachers)
+Recruitment or Retention Incentives and Benefits (if any) (not applicable to Headteachers)

-Type of award: Recr ruitmentRetention
+Type of award: RecruitmentRetention

-Annual Amount of P ayment £
+Annual Amount of Payment £

 Other Benefit

 End Date of award

 Salary Safeguarding (if any)

 Type of Safeguarding

 Annual Safeguarded sum £

 Date Safeguarding introduced

 Latest date Safeguarding will end

 Total inclusive annual salary £

-Information on the safeguarding rules may be found at Teachers Pay
+Information on the safeguarding rules may be found at Teachers' Pay

 The school's staffing structure and pay policy may be inspected at

 Signed on behalf of the Governing Body

-Name
+NameDate

 Appendix B2 Annual Salary Statement - Leading Practitioner

 Name

 School

 Effective Date

-Salary Point as at 31/08/19 LP
+Salary Point as at 31/08/21 LP

-Salary Range as at 01/09/19 LF Pto LP
+Salary Range as at 01/09/2 21 LPto LP

-Number of Performance Points s Awarded (if any) from 01/09/19
+Number of Performance P oints Awarded (if any) from 01/09/21

-New Salary Point from 01/09/1 9 LP
+New Salary Point from 01/ 09/21 LP

-Annual Salary value on range from 01/09/19 £
+Annual Salary value on ra nge from 01/09/21 £

-Recruitment or Retention Ince ntives and Benefits (if any)
+Recruitment or Retention Incentives and Benefits (if any)

 Type of award: Recruitment Retention

 Annual Amount of Payment £

 Other Benefit

 End Date of award

 Salary Safeguarding (if any)

 Type of Safeguarding

 Annual Safeguarded sum £

 Date Safeguarding introduced

 Latest date Safeguarding will end

 Total inclusive annual salary £

-Information on the safeguarding rules may be found at Teachers Pay
+Information on the safeguarding rules may be found at Teachers' Pay

 The school's staffing structure and pay policy may be inspected at

 Signed on behalf of the Governing Body

+Appendix B3 Annual Salary Statement - Qualified Teacher

 Name

-Appendix B 3 Annual Salary Statement - Qualified Teacher

-Name

 School

 Effective Date

-Salary Point as at 31/08/19 9 MPRor UPR
+Salary Point as at 31/0 8/21 MPRor UPR

-Number of Performance P Points Awarded from 01/09/19 MPRor UPR
+Number of Performand ee Points Awarded from 01/09/21 MPRor UPR

-New Salary Point from 01/ /09/19 MPRor UPR
+New Salary Point from 01/09/21 MPRor UPR

-Annual Salary value on ra nge from 01/09/19 £
+Annual Salary value or n range from 01/09/21 £

 Allowances (if any)

-SEN Amount £ ••
+SEN Amount £

 TLR 1 or 2 Level Amount £

-Ç sponsibility for which TLR was awarded (complete, or attach a copy of the Job Description)
+Nature of the significant responsibility for which TLR was awarded (complete, or attach a copy of the Job Description)

-If TLR is paid for temporaril end y occupying the post of an absent colleague, the date or circumstances in which the TLR payment will come to an
+If TLR is paid for temporend rarily occupying the post of an absent colleague, the date or circumstances in which the TLR payment will come to an

-TLR3 Payment Amount ε
+TLR3 Payment Amou ınt £

-Reason for temporary awar rd
+Reason for temporary a ward

 End Date of TLR3 Payment

 Recruitment or Retention Incentives and Benefits (if any)

 Type of award: RecruitmentRetention

 Annual Amount of Payment £

 Other Benefit

 End Date of award

 Salary Safeguarding (if any)

 Type of Safeguarding

 Annual Safeguarded sum £

 Date Safeguarding introduced

 Latest date Safeguarding will end

 Total inclusive annual salary £

-Information on the safeguarding rules may be found at Teache rs Pay
+Information on the safeguarding rules may be found at Teachers' Pay

-The school's staffing structure and pay policy may be inspecte d at
+The school's staffing structure and pay policy may be inspected at

 Signed on behalf of the Governing Body

-Name Date
+Name)ate